Gila-Johanna-Hofmann/karel_solutions/README.md

 It's one of the tools I currently use to practise my logic and OOP-skills.

+I'm super new to coding!
+Please keep that in mind.

 You can check out and download Karel [here.](https://github.com/fredoverflow/karel)

 Find my tasks here: